astropy/astropy/docs/modeling/compound-models.rst

 .. versionadded:: 1.0

 As noted in the :ref:`introduction to the modeling package
-<compound-models-intro>`, it is now possible to create new models just by
+<compound-models-intro>`, it is now possible to create new models by
 combining existing models using the arithmetic operators ``+``, ``-``, ``*``, ``/``, and ``**``, as well as by model composition using ``|`` and concatenation (explained below) with ``&``.

-Some terminology
+Some Terminology
 ================

 In discussing the compound model feature, it is useful to be clear about a